This post details on the best ways to hem dress pants.

-When you buy dress pants from shops, it is usually unfinished at the hem and not your preferred length.
-And usually the shop will have an in-house tailor who will hem the pants for you according to your height.
-But when you buy online, you are on your own.
+When you buy dress pants, it may be unfinished at the hem and not your preferred length.
+If the shop has an in-house tailor who will hem the pants for you according to your height, well and good.
+If not, or if you bought online, you are on your own.
 You have to shorten the length and then finish the hem yourself.

 How would you shorten the length of your pants the best way?